LucasGuillaume/Pyckage/README.md

   --progress_bar, -p    Displays a progress bar
 ```

-### Import your package from python and locate its resources
+### Import your newly created package from python and locate its resources

 Each created package contains a constant variable that refers to the emplacement of its resources: